Fever to Tell: Legacy

 Fever to Tell has impacted several genres, especially within NYC's early-'00s rock resurgence.
 In 2018, it was deemed "one of [that scene's] few enduring albums" by Steve Foxe of Paste.
 The site rated it #15 out of the 50 all-time greatest garage rock albums.
 Within indie rock, Fever has left "an indelible mark".
 In 2022, NMEs Erica Campbell wrote that it paved the way for the genre's future "devil may care frontwom[e]n and an abundance of rule-breaking by those seeking post-punk creativity."
 In 2023, uDiscover Music's Laura Stavropoulos wrote that dance-rock, NYC's next wave, was put "into motion" through the "groove-laden" album.
 Within the era's "quickly calcifying" garage rock revival, Stavropoulos wrote that it provided "a sense of fun and urgency" to the scene.

 Fevers 2017 reissue garnered critical acclaim.
 The Line of Best Fits Joe Goggins wrote that it was "still [the band's] masterpiece" and dubbed it "a chaotic symphony in sex, debauchery and bottomless anxiety," positively comparing it to PJ Harvey's 1993 album Rid of Me.
 Uncuts Michael Bonner praised that it stayed "as visceral, as exciting, [and] as confounding as ever."

 In June 2005, the album was ranked number 89 on Spin magazine's list of the 100 Greatest Albums, 1985–2005.
 Featuring in the 2010 book 1001 Albums You Must Hear Before You Die, Fever to Tell was hailed as "the coolest and cleverest record of 2003".
 In 2009, the album was named by NME, Pitchfork, and Rolling Stone the fifth, 24th, and 28th best album of the 2000s decade, respectively.
 In 2019, the album was ranked 38th on The Guardians 100 Best Albums of the 21st Century list.
-In 2020, it was ranked number 377 on Rolling Stone's Top 500 Albums of All-Time.
+In 2020, it was ranked number 377 on Rolling Stone's 500 Greatest Albums of All Time list.
+In 2026, it was ranked number 46 on Rolling Stone's 100 Greatest Punk Albums of All Time list.